 If you are unsure whether you are entitled to issue a Variation Notice or how to do so, or if you are unsure how to respond to receiving one and consider whether it is valid or not, you should seek out specific advice from a qualified building lawyer.
 This is especially important as each contract differs and no two are the same.

 It is important to understand your contractual entitlements and obligations, as both the owner and the builder.
 As always, there are risks if you do not get it right, including the potential of a claim to void those additional costs, liquidation damages or other defences.

-As we are all aware, there were a lot of restrictions in 2020, particularly during the stage four lockdown.
+As we are all aware, there were a lot of restrictions during two years of lockdowns.
 This included restrictions at building sites and limitations to the number of employees, sub-contractors or tradespeople that could be on site.
-This has caused significant delays being experienced by many builders and through the various trades.
+This has caused significant delays being experienced by many builders and associated trades.

 Most residential building contracts allow for delays and provide processes that should be followed.
 Typically, a landowner must be given a Notice of Extension of Time Request and a Notice of Delay by the builder.
 These should be served on the landowner within a reasonable time frame, or the landowner may have rights if the noticed are provided out of time.

 Legal notices must be correctly prepared to be compliant, enforceable and avoid them being contested.
 This is no different with the Notice of Extension of Time Request and a Notice of Delay.
 Among other requirements, for these notices to be effective they must detail the cause for the delay and observe the timeframes for service.

 A landowner has the right to answer and reject the Notice of Extension of Time Request and a Notice of Delay.
 If the notices are not properly prepared, this can cause issues for the builder, including financial loss.
 Any ill-prepared Notices may also cause confusion as it may be unclear to the landowner.
 That said, landowners should note they are also restricted by timeframes to respond to these notices whether they are prepared correctly.